Reinoptland/donatello-backend/README.md

 ## What is Donatello?

 Donatello is a public donations platform with a Dockerized backend built on NodeJS with Express.
 The database layer is managed by PostgreSQL and Sequelize ORM.
 I've implemented Mollie which manages the payment transactions.
-There is an internal reporting dashboard done in SQL.
-The app was developed with TDD by using Jest & Supertest.
+There is an internal reporting dashboard which uses raw SQL to query the data.
+The app was developed following a TDD approach by using Jest & Supertest.

 ## ERD